Tams3d/T3D-GN-Presets/Readme.md

 - Removal of _Generate UV_ in **UV To Mesh**

 # 🎯 Development
-- Developments are happening locally regularly regarding bug fixes, and support for every upcoming [Blender](https://www.blender.org/) release.
+- Developments are happening locally regularly regarding bug fixes, and support for every upcoming [Blender Release](https://www.blender.org/download/releases/)
-- Documentation is currently in **_work-in-progress_**
+- Documentation is currently in **_work-in-progress_**, will be launched along with **v1.3.0 for Blender 4.0**
-- Supports **Blender 4.0** without any issues.

 ## 👻 Bug Reports
 - Bug reports are always welcomed in the form of reports or suggestions.